 CSU Transfer

-The California State University (CSU) system has 23 campuses across the state.
-The CSU offers students the choice of more than 1,800 bachelor's and master's degree programs in 240 subject areas.
-These campuses and the majors they offer are described on the California State University Apply website at www.calstate.edu/apply/choosing-a-campus.
+The California State University (CSU) system has 22 campuses across the state.
+The CSU offers students the choice of more than 4,100 bachelor's, master's and doctoral degree programs in 240 subject areas.
+These campuses and the majors they offer are described on the California State University Apply website.

 To obtain a bachelor's degree from a CSU campus, students must complete a minimum of 120 semester units (180 quarter units).
-A maximum of 70 units of transferable credit will be accepted for courses completed at MiraCosta or any California community college.
-The transfer status of MiraCosta College courses is noted in their catalog course descriptions (see How to Read Course Descriptions).
-This information can also be found on the ASSIST website at www.assist.org.
-ASSIST is the official transfer and articulation system for California’s public colleges and universities.
+A maximum of 70 units of transferable credit will be accepted from MiraCosta or any California Community College towards the unit total for graduation.

 Minimum Transfer Requirements